c4ffein/realworld-django-ninja/README.md

 ## Improvements / still TODO
 *I'm not creating specific issues for those as I just hope to finish all that soon enough (I wish), but you may do it if you want:*
-- Better debug env variable and settings in general
 - Help about CORS?
-- CI with ruff + django tests + cypress API
+- CI with ruff + django tests both postgres and sqlite + cypress API

 ## License